odoo/owl/doc/reference/templates.md

 ```

 Note: by default, the rendering context for a sub template is simply the current
-rendering context (so, the current component).
-However, it may be useful to be
+rendering context.
+However, it may be useful to be able to specify a specific
-able to specify a specific object as context.
-This can be done by using the
+object as context.
+This can be done by using the `t-call-context` directive:
-`t-call-context` directive:

 ```xml
 <t t-call="other-template" t-call-context="obj"/>